 Toyota GR Supra review - engine, gearbox and technical specs

-Since the GR Supra’s launch, Toyota has diversified the range with an entry-level four-cylinder engine option and more recently a new and bespoke six-speed manual transmission option for the six.
+Since the GR Supra’s launch, Toyota has diversified the range with an entry-level four-cylinder engine option and more recently a bespoke six-speed manual transmission option for the six.
 Given that BMW co-developed the GR Supra, and that it’s actually assembled by the European automotive industry’s Austrian fixer Magna Steyr, it comes as no surprise to see both engine options have come from BMW’s engine catalogue.

 The four-cylinder is BMW’s well-known B48, a modular turbocharged unit that’s found across the BMW range and a few Morgans.
 Peak power is a relatively unstressed 254bhp at 5000rpm (the same unit makes 302bhp in some BMW models), but torque is very strong by comparison, with 295lb ft peaking between 1550 and 4400rpm.
 In that figure we can also see a manifestation of the engine’s character, which isn’t naturally conducive to an application in a sports car.
 In other words, while having plenty of shove in the lower half of the rev range, it falls away as they rise, leaving the final 2000rpm climb to the 6200rpm red line a largely redundant exercise.